dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 Section 2.

 The Steering Committee is required to facilitate an annual Local Convention[*].
 All convention rules shall be written by ad hoc working group, be posted to the entire membership 30 days in advance of a Local Convention, be amendable, and require ratification by 2⁄3 majority at the commencement of the Local Convention.

+The chapter Secretary is responsible for organizing the ad hoc Local Convention Working Group.

 ## Rules of the Local.